-Construction of this Advanced Oxidation Process (AOP) Water Treatment Facility started in July 2012.
-It will work in conjunction with the adjacent TARP facility to produce up to 8 million gallons of purified water a day.
+Construction of this Advanced Oxidation Process (AOP) Water Treatment Facility began in July 2012.
+Upon its opening in January 2014, it will operate in conjunction with the adjacent TARP facility to produce up to 8 million gallons of purified water a day.

-Anyone interested in the process of clean up to remove levels of TARP-area contaminants is welcome to attend a Unified Community Advisory Board (UCAB) meeting.
-The next quarterly UCAB meeting will be Wed., July 17, 2013, at 5:45 p.m. at the El Pueblo Neighborhood Center, 101 W. Irvington Rd.
-Contact either current co-chair Yolanda Herrera at (520) 991-3307 or Martin Zeleznik at (415) 972-3543 for more information or e-mail firstname.lastname@example.org.
+Anyone interested in the process to remove levels of TARP-area contaminants may attend a Unified Community Advisory Board (UCAB) meeting.
+The next quarterly UCAB meeting will be Wed., Jan.
+15, 2014, at 5:45 p.m. at the El Pueblo Neighborhood Center, 101 W. Irvington Rd.
+Contact either Yolanda Herrera at (520) 991-3307 or Martin Zeleznik at (415) 972-3543 for more information or e-mail firstname.lastname@example.org.

 Click here for additional resources, including Monthly Sample Points Map, pamphlet, fact sheet, EPA Superfund Site newsletters, and information in Spanish.